RaphaelJ/fast_strstr/README.md

 | Volnitsky         | 635 µs (0.7×)     | 1.3 ms (0.8×)     | 10 ms (1.2×)       | 58.6 ms (2.3×)     |
 | **fast_strstr()** | **540 µs (0.6×)** | **1.1 ms (0.6×)** | **5.5 ms (0.6×)**  | **17.2 ms (0.6×)** |

-Notice that the algorithm doesn't require to pre-process the sub-string while other algorithms such as Volnitsky's do, it is also fast on short strings.
+Notice that as the algorithm doesn't require to pre-process the sub-string while other algorithms such as Volnitsky's do, it is also fast on short strings.

 Benchmarks were also tried by third parties on newer *Intel*'s *Haswell* and